Remco75/progalenor/readme.md

 ### comparisions
 All comparator-functions (see API section below) take 2 __protractor elements__  as input.
 The first is the base-element, the second is the element to compare agains.
 So if you ` myResponsiveTestTool.isLeftOf(el1,el2) ` , you assume that el1 is left of el2.
-All comparators return a boolean.
+Comparators return a boolean.

 ###  range
 All comparators take an optional range argument.
 This is a object in the form of { min: "someNumber", max: "someNumber" }.
 Values are in px.